Fivell/policies/source/sections/07-systems_access_policy.md

 # 7. System Access Policy

-Access to Datica systems and applications is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, and consultants.
+Access to Versionista systems and applications is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, and consultants.
 Access by any other entity is allowable only on a minimum necessary basis.
 All users are responsible for reporting an incident of unauthorized use or access of the organization's information